DmitryMyadzelets/u-machine/README.md

 mini(); // 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10
 ```
-Another way, where we fire internal events at single point:
+Another way, where we fire events at a single point:

 ```javascript
 var mini = machine({